 PA License number CW020527

 Allyson has a private practice in Center City, Philadelphia where she sees children, adolescents, and young adults.
+She works with many undergraduate and graduate students.

 Clinical Supervision and Teaching